bounIoT/ConnectedAC/README.md

 Abdulsamed Bayrakoğlu

 ### Hardware setup

-Components and boards that you use.
-Specify board-component connections by writing pin-to-pin connections.
-Experienced students may prefer drawing schematics.
+Components Used:
+-IR sender
+-ESP 8266

 ### Flow of data
 Draw flow of data in your **implementation**.
 At each node, specify the name of the code that processes the input data and produces the output.
 Note that the code name, input data name, output name must be consistent with the names at the Code part.

 ### Development Environment
 In this part, describe your development environment.
 Mainly,
-* Development Operating System such as ubuntu 16.04.1
+* Development Operating System: MacOS High Sierra 10.13.4
-* Development tools(nodeJs, react, node-RED etc., mongoDB) with exact version such as node-RED v0.17
-* System Configurations for each file existing in Repository
+* Development tool: nodeJs